ICJIA/icjia-accessibility-portal/content/faqs.md

 - **Pre-recorded video with audio** — Requires synchronized captions
 - **Live video with audio** — Requires captions (can be auto-generated with corrections)
 - **Pre-recorded audio only** — Requires a text transcript
-- **Video with essential visual content** — May require audio description
+- **Video with essential visual content** — Requires audio description at Level AA **only if** important visual information isn't already conveyed in the existing audio track.
+For example, a video where a speaker says 'as you can see on this chart...' without describing the chart would need audio description.
+A talking-head video where the speaker fully explains their points verbally typically does not.

 **WCAG Reference:**